Words by Lula Criado

 What’s your favourite time of the day?

 There is something about early mornings- a freshness, something virgin and pure.
 I like polishing my arsenals at that hour.
 I have always looked at sleep suspiciously.
 Sometimes sleep looks like a time waster.
-I like the idea of being ahead, and so the mornings provide that opportunity to go an extra mile when everybody else is busy observing this bodily ritual called sleep …….
+I like the idea of being ahead, and so the mornings provide that opportunity to go the extra mile when everybody else is busy observing this bodily ritual called sleep…

 Solitude or loneliness, how do you spend your time alone?